Two-particle Hadamard walk on dynamically percolated line and circle: Asymptotic states for circle or line of length 4

-Similarly to the examples studied in Section~\ref{sec:not4} the asymptotic coin state (\ref{red:coin:4}) depends explicitly only on $b$ and $c$.
+We find that similarly to the examples studied in Section~\ref{sec:not4} the asymptotic coin state depends explicitly only on the amplitudes $b$ and $c$.
 If the initial state is a superposition of $\ket{\psi^+}$ and $\ket{\phi^-}$, i.e. $b=c=0$, the reduced coin state converges to a static asymptotic state

 One can easily check that the state is PPT and hence separable.
 On the other hand, for $\ket{\psi^-}$ and $\ket{\phi^+}$ the asymptotic coin states evolve periodically and are entangled.
-The explicit density matrices are given by
+The explicit density matrices at times $4t+k$ are given by

 so the asymptotic cycles of $\ket{\psi^-}$ and $\ket{\phi^+}$ are the same, only shifted by two steps.
 Concurrence \cite{Woottersconcurrence} of all four states (\ref{cycle:psim:phip}) equals $1/6$.
 In fact, concurrence of the asymptotic coin state is constant for any choice of the initial state.
 In order to evaluate it we choose the global phase such that $b>0$ and parameterize $c$ according to